 After studying theatre and philosophy, Josiane completed professional training at l’École de danse de Québec in 2010.
 She has since worked as a dancer with Franie-Éléonore Bernier, Marilou Castonguay, Caroline Drolet, Alan Lake, Roxanne Laporte, Harold Rhéaume, Anne-Marie Olivier, Catherine Tardif, Mario Veillette, Jacynthe Carrier, Le Crue, Les Incomplètes, Le Papillon blanc danse, L’Orchestre d’hommes-orchestres and Théâtre Rude Ingénierie.

 Josiane is also interested in choreographic research, and has created four dance-theatre projects funded by the Première Ovation – Danse program.
-In the spring of 2018, she will perform her first personal creation, La fille d’à côté, presented by La Rotonde, an important choreographic centre in Québec City.
+In the spring of 2018, she performed her first personal creation, La fille d’à côté, presented by La Rotonde, an important choreographic centre in Québec City.
 In 2014 and 2017, she codirected her first two pieces on-screen.
 She is also frequently invited by her peers to serve in their creative projects as choreographer and/or choreographic consultant and dramaturg.

 Josiane is at the helm of many projects.
 She cofounded Bloc.danse, a spontaneous research platform in contemporary dance and other disciplines, in Québec City.
 She is also a founding member of Les Incomplètes theatre company, where she works as artistic collaborator on various multidisciplinary projects, mostly aimed at young audiences.
 She takes part in each and every one of the company’s projects, as a performer, choreography, artistic director, playwright, rehearsal director, curator and cultural mediator.